ibm-cloud-docs/gateway-appliance/order-byoa.md

 # Ordering a Bring Your Own gateway appliance
 {: #order-byoa}

 {{site.data.keyword.cloud}} Gateway 1G and 10G offerings include the Virtual Router Appliance and Juniper vSRX.
 You can also deploy a third gateway solution with no operating system installed.
-This solution provides the same 1G and 10G hardware, as well as the same networking, but provides you the flexibility to install a custom operating system and gateway software stack, such as F5 or Palo Alto.
+This solution provides the same 1G and 10G hardware, as well as the same networking, but provides you the flexibility to install a custom operating system and gateway software stack.
+You would need to custom install the operating system, including hypervisor, and the virtual machine from the IPMI of the baremetal device.
+Examples of gateway appliances that have been created and installed by clients on the BYOGWA platform include pfSense directly to hard disk, Palo Alto VM-Series Firewall on a hypervisor, FortiGate-VM on a hypervisor, and Juniper vSRX on a hypervisor.
 {: shortdesc}

 Use the information in this topic to order a gateway appliance with the Bring Your Own Appliance (BYOA) option.